 for the purpose of causing harm such as brass knuckles or explosives.

-can see, aggravated assault raises the charges from a second degree misdemeanor
+felony.
+As you can see, aggravated assault raises the charges from a second-degree

 Penalties for Assault: Misdemeanors & Felonies

-matter what your circumstances.
-You may have prior offenses, you may have
+criminal defense representation no matter what your circumstances.
+You may have prior offenses,

-been charged with aggravated assault or you may have no prior experience
+you may have been charged with aggravated assault or you may have no prior

 To learn more about your charges as well as what our firm can do for you, please

-contact a Jacksonville assault attorney from the firm today!
+contact a Jacksonville assault lawyer from the firm today!